adelriosantiago/adelriosantiago-blog/safe-mongodb/eng.md

 2.- Disable incoming connections to port 27017
 You just disabled external connections on steo 1 but you should anyway block access to the port (just in case).
 The UFW (or Uncomplicated Firewall) is a very useful, easy-to-use firewall for Linux.
 Chances are that your linux distro already have this package installed by default.
 In case you don't, install it with `sudo apt-get install ufw` and then do a `sudo ufw status verbose` to get the firewall current status.

+3.- Disable HTTP interface: Apparently MongoDB has a HTTP interface running on port 27018, quite frankly I have never seen it working quite frankly but you should disable it.
+Editing the mongod.conf to
+`nohttpinterface = true`

 It is better to completely disable incoming connections to your database.
 I do this by doing,

 `sudo ufw allow ssh` #If you are connecting through SSH (like AWS EC2 or Digital Ocean) you need to enable this, otherwise you will immediately lose connection to your Ubuntu instance after enabling the firewall.